LONDON MARKETS: Miners Weigh On London As Broker Calls Top For Iron Ore

 What's moving markets

 The mood in markets was hurt after the U.S. Justice Department announced late Tuesday it was probing the American technology giants that have carried stock markets higher.
-U.S. stock futures were pointing to a weaker start Wednesday.
+U.S. stocks wobbled in early trade.

+Boris Johnson took over as U.K. prime minister , with the British pound rising to $1.2495.

 Focus stocks